Baseball League Constitution. 1

 A) Major League contracts are 1 year with owner option for the second year at the same price.

-Trades do not alter the contract status of a player.
+Trades do not alter the contract status of a a player.

 B) Players are considered to have surpassed the minor league limits once one of the following conditions has been met:

-1) They have 150 or more major league at bats
+1) A hitter has 150 or more major league at bats

-C) Players drafted on to the minor league roster can fall in to one of three categories:
+C) Entering the draft players on the minor league roster can fall in to one of three categories:

 1) Minor Leaguers are those players that have not surpassed the minor league limits